usnistgov/dioptra/docs/source/explanation/components/artifacts-explanation.rst

 An artifact task consists of a class which implements the ``ArtifactTaskInterface`` interface.
 This interface supports three methods:

-* ``serialize`` - used to save the contents of an artifact with a given name to the specified directory
+* ``serialize`` - using the provided source input creates an artifact with a given name to the specified directory
 * ``deserialize`` - used to read the contents of an artifact with a given path relative to the specified directory
 * ``validation`` - used to validate any keyword arguments passed into ``serialize()``